ajandris/candlemania/README.md

 **Paginator** appears when there is more than one page (8 items) in the list as a bar of numbers and arrows.
 Arrows are shows when there is at least one page to navigate to the arrow's direction (left or right).

+**Blog text**

+Users can write blogs and do some basic formatting like indentation or making text Italic or Bold.
+To achieve this django-tinymce package is used.

+Allowing html tags in the public domain may cause security issues.
+To address them a package bleach is used.
+It allows catching unwanted HTML tags and converts them to text for showing on web page.

 ## Surface plane
 All pages are designed to adapt seamlessly to various screen sizes.
 Whether it's a desktop, tablet, or mobile screen, the user experience remains consistent and optimal.